idimitriadis0/TranslateOnLinux/TranslateOnLinux.md

 - [CodeZapper](http://asap-traduction.com/CodeZapper) (one-time donation) is a set of Word VBA macros designed to “clean up” Word files before being imported into a standalone translation environment so that the files have fewer tags.
 - [TransTools](http://www.translatortools.net/) is a collection of tools for Microsoft Word, Microsoft Excel, Microsoft PowerPoint, Microsoft Visio, Autodesk AutoCAD and other programs.
 These tools will help you at every step of the translation process – during the preparation of documents for translation, in the course of translation, and during QA and post-formatting.
 [Feature overview](http://www.translatortools.net/benefits.html).
 - [PlusTools](https://www.wordfast.net/wiki/PlusTools) is a free MS Word add-in that can handle multiple tasks, including preparing tagged files for translation, extracting terminology, and alignment.
-- [Grammarly](https://www.grammarly.com/office-addin/) is an EXE program that you can install along with MS Office.
+- [Grammarly](https://www.grammarly.com/office-addin/) (freemium) is an Windows program that you can install along with MS Office.
 It automatically detects grammar, spelling, punctuation, word choice, and style mistakes in your writing (English only).
 Also available as a Chrome plugin and a web app.

 [LibreOffice](https://www.libreoffice.org/)

 LibreOffice is an excellent Office suite in its own right.
-It can open and save MS Office documents, but compatibility is not always perfect, which is critical when it comes to delivering final documents and meeting client expectations.
-You might need to consider other options.
+It can open and save MS Office documents, but compatibility is not always perfect, which can be critical when it comes to delivering final documents and meeting client expectations.
+You may need to consider other options as well.

 [Feature/compatibility comparison](https://wiki.documentfoundation.org/Feature_Comparison:_LibreOffice_-_Microsoft_Office) with Microsoft Office.